laras126/class_directory/readme.txt

 Instructions
 ************

-1. Rename your_name.html to, well, your name e.g. lara.html
+ok 1.
+Rename your_name.html to, well, your name e.g. lara.html

-2. Add information to the page (name, about paragraph, favorite things, photo).
+ok 2.
+Add information to the page (name, about paragraph, favorite things, photo).
 Keep your photos in img/your_name/.

-3. Make it beautiful!
+ok 3.
+Make it beautiful!
 Rename your_name.css to, well your name.
 Be sure to change the relative path at the top of your_name.html.

 4. Add a link to your page in index.html.
 Make the text look unique.